AdobeDocs/experience-manager-64.en/help/assets/assets-formats.md

 * For EPS files, metadata writeback is supported in PostScript Document Structuring Convention (PS-Adobe) version 3.0 or later.

-## Unsupported raster image formats in Dynamic Media (#unsupported-image-formats-dynamic-media)
+## Unsupported raster image formats in Dynamic Media {#unsupported-image-formats-dynamic-media}

 The following list describes the sub-types of raster image file formats that are *not* supported in Dynamic Media.